Nuevicsu-Tech/Rapt-learning-WebApp/README.md

 ## Usage

-Passphronesis Forte is a web app built with SvelteKit and can be deployed to Vercel or any other hosting service that supports SvelteKit applications.
-Once deployed, users can visit the website and start using the password manager to generate and store their passwords.
+Rapt Learning is a web app built with SvelteKit and can be deployed to Vercel or any other hosting service that supports SvelteKit applications.

 ## Contributing